Ellen's Kitchen HomePage

 This recipe can be increased up to six times in a single pan.

-Increase the ingredients as necessary to give enough for the group, bake in a covered roasting pan or foil-covered enameled dish pan at the same temperature, cooking time increases by 5 minutes per inch of depth above 2 inches to compensate for the quantity of the food.
+Increase the ingredients as necessary to give enough for the group, bake in a covered roasting pan or foil-covered enameled dish pan at the same temperature, cooking time increases by ABOUT 5 minutes per inch of depth above 2 inches to compensate for the quantity of the food.

 Vegetables such as green pepper, peas, cooked drained beans, corn, chopped tomatoes may be added to the dish before cooking, or cooked separately and stirred in before serving.
+Cook separately to maintain texture and bright color.
+There are several Spanish/ Mexican rice recipes on this site.